schalkventer/coloringbook/README.md

 - 📜 [VS Code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) corresponing to the existing project conventions.
 - 📐 Various component templates for use with [Blueprint](https://marketplace.visualstudio.com/items?itemName=teamchilla.blueprint)
 - ☂️ Watertight linting with a collection of popular [ESLint](https://eslint.org/) and [Stylelint](https://stylelint.io/) rules.
-- 🤖 Pre-configured Git hooks to ensure that all tests pass upon committing.
+- 🤖 Pre-configured Git hooks to ensure that all tests pass upon committing code.
 - 🐶 Tooling is documented with Coloringbook itself ([eating its own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)!)
 - 🔌 Built to customize/extend according to your needs via `coloringbook` in `package.json` or an seperate config file.